Educational Assistance Programs

 Will receive 100% upfront tuition assistance prior to the start of each school term (completion of courses and other obligations required).

 Have the flexibility to choose from select areas of study, regardless of whether or not they relate to employees’ jobs at the bank.
-Majors at Chaminade include: Business Administration, Criminology & Criminal Justice, English, Historical & Political Studies, Management, Psychology and Religious Studies.
-UHCC offers an online Associate in Arts (AA) degree.
+Current online undergraduate majors at Chaminade include: Business Administration, Criminology & Criminal Justice, Historical & Political Studies, Psychology.

 Have the opportunity to advance their learning at their convenience, with no obligation to stay with Bank of Hawaii.